webmandesign/mustang-lite/readme.txt

 == Description ==

-Mustang Lite WordPress Theme lets you create beautiful, professional business websites.
-By default you get the basic blog design which can be extended to full power of the theme with additional WebMan Amplifier plugin installation.
+Mustang Lite WordPress Theme lets you create beautiful, professional responsive and HiDPI (Retina) ready websites.
+With this theme you can create also a single one-page websites with ease!
+Mustang Lite is suitable for creative portfolio, business and corporate website projects, personal presentations and much more.
+You can set a custom design with background images and colors for every section of the theme.
+As the theme is translation ready and supports right-to-left languages as well, you can localize it for your multilingual website.
+By default you get the basic blog design which can be extended to full power of the theme with WebMan Amplifier plugin activation.
 This theme is a free, lite version of premium Mustang Multipurpose WordPress Theme by WebMan.
-The lite version does not support WooCommerce eshop plugin and bbPress forums plugin and also does not contain the premium page builder and sliders plugins included in the paid version.
+The differences from paid version can be found at http://www.webmandesign.eu/mustan-lite/.
 Check out themes by WebMan at www.webmandesign.eu.
 Thank you for using one of WebMan's themes!

 Follow WebMan on Twitter [https://twitter.com/webmandesigneu] or become a fan on Facebook [https://www.facebook.com/webmandesigneu].